radius-project/blog/radblog/content/posts/2025/radius-resource-types/index.md

           properties:
 ```

 This defines our API version.
 API versions in Radius are in date form with an optional `-preview` suffix.
 Today, resource types can only have a single version, but in the future, adding additional versions with a different schema will be possible.
-Note than when developers add resource to the application definition, the API version must always be specified.
+Note than when developers add resources to the application definition, the API version must always be specified.

 ```yaml
             environment: